bsalimi/dcs100-fa21/HWs/HW2/hw2.md

    Output `customerID` attribute and `total` money spent.

-   [Output relation cardinality: 412 rows]

-6. (10 points)  Write a query that returns the custumerId for customers that are Blues listeners.

    [Output relation cardinality: 59 rows]

+6. (10 points)  Write a query that returns the `custumerId` for customers that are Blues listeners.
+The answer should not contain duplicates.

+   [Output relation cardinality: 23 rows]

 7. (10 points)  Write a query that returns the artist name and total number of tracks of the Blues bands.